BattletechModders/CBTBehaviorsEnhanced/README.md

 ## Classic Melee

-* On a kick, make a piloting check or fall down (source)
-* On a missed kick, make a piloting check or fall down
-* On a DFA attack, make a piloting check or fall down (source and target)
-* On a missed DFA attack, automatically fall down
-* On a charge attack, make a piloting check or fall down (source and target)
 * Mitigate DFA self damage based upon piloting (reduce damage by 5% per level by default)
-* TODO: Allow selection of melee type
-* Allows moving to different melee positions (duplicate of MeleeMover by Morphyum)

 Melee has been revamped in CBTBE to allow player selection of melee types, as well as various other small tweaks.
 Players can choose between the following types of melee attacks: